-VAMC I Cardiac/Thoracic
+VAMC Cardiac/Thoracic I

-UMMC Thoracic & Foregut II
+UMMC Thoracic & Foregut III

 As a chief on this rotation, the fellow will function as junior faculty and continue to build on his/her previous exposure to complex minimally invasive procedures.
-This exposure includes a breadth of operative experience in minimally invasive thoracic surgery as well as being trained in technically demanding cases such as VATS lobectomies and minimally invasive esophagectomies.
-The opportunity to train in this setting with the most complex minimally invasive surgical techniques is outstanding and the fellow is also encouraged to help in development of these novel approaches through research and clinical applications.
+This exposure includes a breadth of operative experience in minimally invasive thoracic surgery as well as being trained in technically demanding cases such as VATS and Robotic lobectomies and minimally invasive esophagectomies.
+The opportunity to train in this setting with the most complex minimally invasive surgical techniques is outstanding and the fellow is also encouraged to help in the development of these novel approaches through research and clinical applications.